madeleinesc/react-portfolio/README.md

 ![]()

-## Future Development
+## Future Development & Missing Pieces

+In future, I would like to make my navbar links stay highlighted when on their specific section.

+I decided to not share my personal details/resume on this.

-I still need to add a highlight to the active navbar link and would like to add fade in on scroll.
+I still need to make the contact form send messages to me, but the validation is working.

 ## Credits
 [Madeleine Cosway](https://github.com/madeleinesc) 🤠